Application, Admissions and Costs

-This year we have created programs to support on-line/distance and correspondence students.
+This year we have created programs to support on-line/distance students.
 We are not hosting an in-school, regularly scheduled program this summer at KVA.
 Rather, any summer students will be enrolled in and supported through our Google Classroom system.
 This allows for flexibility for both students and teachers.
 If you are interested, please contact Dr. MacDonald directly at firstname.lastname@example.org

 Flexible and Continuous Enrollment

 KVA welcomes full-time and part-time, as well as on-line/distance and correspondence students at any point during the school year.